 Read Also: Cost Guide To Buying An Electric Car In Singapore

-The scheme that will likely attract the most people to buy an electric car is the EV Early Adopter Incentive (EEAI).
+The scheme that will likely attract the most people to buy an electric car is the EV Early Adopter Incentive (EEAI), which is meant to reduce the upfront cost gap between electric and ICE cars.

-As announced by LTA in February 2020, the EEVI provides an ARF rebate of 45% when car buyers purchase a fully electric car from 1 January 2021 to 31 December 2023.
-This is capped at a maximum rebate of $20,000.
+Currently, the EEAI provides an ARF rebate of 45% when car buyers purchase a fully electric car from 1 January 2024 to 31 December 2025.
+This is capped at a maximum rebate of $15,000.

 Vehicle Emission Scheme (VES) – Up to $25,000